zumrudu-anka/yedy-final/README.md

 ``nodemon server``

-In order to see changes in the project, you need to save the file first and reflesh de page on the browser.
+In order to see changes in the project, you need to save the file first and reflesh the page on the browser.